Liga Femenil

-Liga MX Femenil, officially named as Liga BBVA MX Femenil for sponsorship reasons, is a professional association football league and the highest level of women's football in Mexico.
+Liga Femenil, formally known as Liga MX Femenil, and officially named as Liga BBVA Femenil for sponsorship reasons, is a professional association football league and the highest level of women's football in Mexico.
 Supervised by the Federación Mexicana de Fútbol, it has 18 participating teams, each coinciding with a Liga MX club.

-Following the same schedule as the men's league, each season consist of two tournaments: an Apertura tournament, which takes place from July to December, and a Clausura tournament, which takes place from January to May.
+Following a similar schedule as Liga MX, each season consist of two tournaments: an Apertura tournament, which takes place from July to December, and a Clausura tournament, which takes place from January to May.

-Tigres UANL is the most successful team with 6 titles, followed by Monterrey with 4 titles, Guadalajara and América with two titles each, and Pachuca with one title.
+Tigres UANL is the most successful team with seven titles, followed by Monterrey with four, América with three, Guadalajara with two, and Pachuca with one.
 In all, only these five clubs have won the Liga MX Femenil at least once.

-The current champions are C.F.
-Pachuca who defeated Club America with a 3–2 aggregate score in the Clausura 2025 final in May 2025.
+The current champions are Club América who defeated Monterrey with a 3–1 aggregate score in the Clausura 2026 final in May 2026.